 ÁKKTA / Egor Kraft

-The intervention was carried out in August 2014 in St. Petersburg, when the artist bought a few white T-shirts from the Swedish clothing chain “H&M”.
-Without removing any tags from the T-shirts, the artist used professional screen printing techniques to print the T-shirts with texts such as: “Please Ignore This Text - Keep on Shopping” etc., as if they had been originally designed as such.
+The intervention was carried out in August 2014 in St. Petersburg, when the artist bought a few white T-shirts from the Swedish clothing chain ‘H&M’.
+Without removing any tags from the T-shirts, the artist used professional screen printing techniques to print the T-shirts with texts such as: ‘Please Ignore This Text - Keep on Shopping’ etc., as if they had been originally designed as such.
 The next day he went back to the store in order to return and be refunded for his newly modified T-shirt, telling the store’s cashier that it just didn’t fit him.
-The store’s sta member did not suspect anything, they took back the T-shirt and refunded the artist with his money.
+The store’s staff member did not suspect anything, they took back the T-shirt and refunded the artist with his money.
 The next day the artist returned to the store to find that, his subsequently self-modified T-shirt, was now on sale again complete with its magnetic anti-theft tag which had been reattached.
 The T-shirt’s new guise had even prompted the store to display it in an even more prominent space on the clothes rack.
-A series of similar events has since been conducted involving printing dierent texts onto T-shirts as a comment on contemporary consumer culture and the absurdity of slogans that modern objects of consumerism often come with.
+A series of similar events has since been conducted involving printing different texts onto T-shirts as a comment on contemporary consumer culture and the absurdity of slogans that modern objects of consumerism often come with.

-Right Now, 2012 Site specific neon installation “How long is now?” — the unanswered question posed in grati on the wall of the legendary Berlin squat Tacheles, which became a symbol of the independent Berlin of the ’90s.
+‘How long is now?’ — the unanswered question posed in graffiti on the wall of the legendary Berlin squat Tacheles, which became a symbol of the independent Berlin of the ’90s.
 While comprehending the question and it’s premises, one involuntarily might find himself wondering — how do you find an answer to this question and go further towards understanding the idea of an ongoing existence?
-The main line of the Egor’s suggestion is to stop focusing on the concept of the “now-moment” and approve of its permanent presence.
+The main line of the Egor’s suggestion is to stop focusing on the concept of the ‘now-moment’ and approve of its permanent presence.
 The project makes you think that the only thing we have is the present moment, which instantly turns into the past.